Shuffle/shuffle-docs/docs/configuration.md

 The [default docker-compose file](https://github.com/shuffle/Shuffle/blob/main/docker-compose.yml) works well to scale on a single server.

+### Hybrid Cloud Configuration

+* Onprem: If you want to try using Hybrid Shuffle, see [Cloud sync documentation](/docs/organizations#cloud_synchronization)
+* Cloud: If you want access to on-premises resources and API's, [set up extra Environments](/docs/organizations#environments)

 ### High Availability
 When running Shuffle on multiple servers, you need to take multiple things into account.
 Among them are:
 - Can the servers talk to each other?